royjemee

 • You can add new sites, manage users, and customize settings for each site within the network admin dashboard.

-• Using WP Adminify’s multisite customization features you can duplicate and clone all your customizations across all or specific sites.
+• Using WP Adminify's multisite customization features you can duplicate and clone all your customizations across all or specific sites.
 All you need to do is navigate to WP Adminify Pro on your WordPress multisite dashboard.
 Once there you can select what site you want to copy from, the site you want to copy to.
 You can duplicate the customizations across all your sites or even exclude a specific site if you want.
-You can even select which specific module customizations you want to duplicate
+You can even select which specific module customizations you want to duplicate. (multisite options are only available to Business tier and above users)

 REST API